yimingxt/yimingxt.github.io/_pages/about.md

 </p>

 <p style="margin-top: 2em;">
 <strong>Prospective students:</strong> All Ph.D. applications are handled by the graduate recruiting committee.
 If you are interested in working with me, you are welcome to mention my name in your application.
-Please do not send AI-generated emails expressing interest in my research unless you have genuinely read some of my work.
-If you are already an enrolled student at the University of Kentucky and would like to learn more about my research, please feel free to reach out—I would be happy to chat.
+Please do not send AI-generated emails expressing interest in my research unless you have genuinely read my work.
+If you are already a student at the University of Kentucky and would like to learn more about my research, please feel free to reach out—I would be happy to chat.
 </p>